Online multiple testing with super-uniformity reward: Additional numerical experiments

 \subsection{Sample size}

-Figure \ref{fig:varyN} illustrates results when the sample size $N$, i.e. the subjects number per group, takes values in the set $\{25, 50, \ldots, 150\}$.
+Figure \ref{fig:varyN} illustrates results when the sample size $N$, i.e., the subjects number per group, takes values in the set $\{25, 50, \ldots, 150\}$.
 As expected, the power plots show that the detection problem becomes easier when $N$ increases.
-As the $p$-value distributions become less discrete for sufficiently large $N$, all the procedures behave similarly for these values of $N$, and their performance improves.
-We see that our rewarded procedures do well on the whole range of $N$ values and improve substantially on existing OMT for small and moderate values of $N$, including our default value $N = 25$.
+In fact, for large $N$ the power of all procedures converge to 1.} We see that our rewarded procedures do well on the whole range of $N$ values and improve substantially on existing OMT procedures for small and moderate values of $N$, including our default value $N = 25$.